-Dan-Air commenced operations in the United Kingdom in 1953 with a Douglas DC-3 Dakota.
-It was from conception until the cessation of operations, a subsidiary of Davies and Newman, a ship broking company established in the City of London in 1922, from whose initials the airline derived its name.
-The company was incorporated on 21 May 1953 as Dan Air Services Ltd. Dan Air operated inclusive tour (IT) holiday charter flights, regional short-haul scheduled services, transatlantic and other worldwide affinity group / Advanced Booking Charters (ABC flights), oil industry support flights and ad-hoc operations including all-cargo services from London Gatwick, other British airports and Tegel Airport in West Berlin.
+Dan-Air operated inclusive tour (IT) charter flights, regional short-haul scheduled services, transatlantic and other worldwide affinity group / Advanced Booking Charters (ABC flights), oil industry support flights and ad hoc operations including all-cargo services from London Gatwick, other British airports and Tegel Airport in West Berlin.

-Dan Air operated the world's largest fleet of De Havilland Comets and became the last airline in the world to operate them.
-Dan-Air built a 49-strong Comet fleet - the world's largest - between 1966 and 1976.
-It retired the last example in 1980.
-Not all of these airframes saw actual airline service; some had exclusively been acquired for spares.
-The Comets commanded a lower price than comparable second hand jets.
+Dan - Air operated the world's largest fleet of de Havilland Comets and was the last in the world to operate them.
+Dan-Air built a 49-strong Comet fleet between 1966 and 1976.
+It retired the last example in November 1980.
+Not all of these airframes saw airline service; some had been exclusively acquired for spares.
+The Comets commanded a lower price than comparable second-hand jets.
 They were relatively unused as many previous operators had replaced them with the larger and more economical Boeing 707 and Douglas DC-8 after only a few years.
-The airframes had many years of service left and cost a fraction of the similarly sized BAC One-Eleven 500 or Boeing 737-200, which were still scarce second hand.
-It let the airline replace most of its piston airliners such as the Avro York, the Bristol 170 Freighter and the Airspeed AS 57 Ambassador, which had reached or were nearing the end of their lives, relatively cheaply.
-Dan-Air was also the last commercial airline operator of the Airspeed AS 57 Ambassador.
-A small number of this high-winged twin-engine aeroplane survived in the fleet into the jet era.
-The last retired in September 1971 after its final Jersey-Gatwick scheduled service.
-The introduction of the first of three former Japan Airlines Boeing 727-100 series on April 13, 1973 made Dan-Air first British operator of the Boeing trijet, at the time the world's best-selling commercial jetliner.Dan-Air's original eight Boeing 727-100s, which entered service between 1973 and 1978, differed from overseas-registered aircraft.
-Dan-Air examples had additional emergency doors each side of the rear fuselage as well as a stall-protection system known as a stick pusher.
-The former was necessitated by the requirement to have the aircraft certificated at an increased capacity of 150.
-The additional emergency exits were required to meet the CAA's rule requiring all passengers to leave within 90 seconds by using only half the exits.
-The CAA mandated the latter in the light of experience with UK-registered T-tailed jets - chiefly an incident involving a Northeast Airlines Hawker Siddeley Trident.
-This stall-protection system consisted of a stick pusher, a nudger and an independent shaker for each pilot.
-It activated when the aircraft was in danger of stalling by shaking the control columns and correcting attitude and altitude to increase velocity.
-Installing stall-protection cost Dan-Air US$1m per aircraft.
+The airframes had many years of service left and cost a fraction of the similarly sized BAC One-Eleven 500 or Boeing 737-200, the availability of which was very still scarce second-hand.
+It allowed the Dan - Air to relatively cheaply replace most of its piston-engined airliners – such as the Avro York, the Bristol 170 Freighter and the Airspeed AS 57 Ambassador – which had reached, or were nearing the end of their lives.

 Airbus A300 B4